ska-sa/spead2/doc/introduction.rst

 Preparation
 -----------
-spead2 requires a modern C++ compiler supporting C++11 (currently only GCC 4.8 and Clang 3.4 have been tried) as well as Boost (including compiled libraries).
+spead2 requires a modern C++ compiler supporting C++11 (GCC 4.8+ or Clang 3.5+)
+as well as Boost (including compiled libraries).
 The Python bindings have additional dependencies — see below.
-At the moment only GNU/Linux has been tested but other POSIX-like systems should work too (OS X is tested occasionally).
+At the moment only GNU/Linux and OS X get tested but other POSIX-like systems should work too.
+There are no plans to support Windows.

 There is optional support for netmap_ and ibverbs_ for higher performance.
 If the libraries (including development headers) libraries are installed, they